Bernabe19/Bernabe19/README.md

 ## Hello

-My name is Bernabé, I am a Multimedia Enginner and passionate about Backend Development and Machine Learning.
+My name is Bernabé, I am an AI Researcher and PhD Student for the Department of Information Technology and Computing (DTIC) at the University of Alicante.

+## Academics
+* Graduate in Multimedia Engineering.
+* Master's Degree in Artificial Intelligence.

 ## Skills

 * Experience developing APIs with Node/Express.js.